 About Harps

 The harp is a stringed instrument, with individual strings attached along its soundboard.
 It is one of the oldest instruments , almost dating back to 3000 BC.
-There are different kinds of harps - Folk, lever, celtic, Pedal.
-Most commonly, the lever harp and pedal harp.
+There are different kinds of harps - most commonly the lap, lever harp and pedal harp.
 The modern, "double-action" concert (pedal) harp was developed in 1811 by Sébastien Erard.
-Konomi Music Center offers instruction in both Lever and Pedal harps.
-Please read below for more information.
+Konomi Music Center offers instruction in lap, lever and pedal harps.

 Lever Harps: